ncatlab/nlab-content/pages/4/1/2/7/7214/content.md

 ###### Remark
 **(as D-topological spaces)**

-By Prop. \ref{AdjunctionBetweenTopologicalSpacesAndDiffeologicalSpaces} below, the Euclidean-generated spaces and hence, by Remark \ref{AsEuclideanGeneratedSpaces}, the $\Delta$-generated spaces, are equivalently those that arise from equipping a [[diffeological space]] with its [[D-topology]], hence are, in this precise sense, the _D-topological spaces_.
+By Prop. \ref{AdjunctionBetweenTopologicalSpacesAndDiffeologicalSpaces} below, the D-topological spaces and hence, by Remark \ref{AsEuclideanGeneratedSpaces}, the $\Delta$-generated spaces, are equivalently those that arise from equipping a [[diffeological space]] with its [[D-topology]], as the name suggests.
 Luckily, "D-topological space" may also serve as an abbreviation for "Delta-generated topological space".

 =--

 ## Properties

 ### Coreflection into all topological spaces